OfferZen-Community/developer-mentoring/docs/essential-mentoring-resources/building-a-mentoring-programme.md

 We’ve worked with many organisations that have aimed for one or more of the above goals.
 For one partner, a mentorship programme was a tool to connect team members during the transition to remote work during COVID-19.

 Other organisations have used mentorship to supercharge their graduate programmes.
 By pairing graduates with seasoned team members, they were able to move through onboarding and development more quickly.
-Their junior developers also benefited through new skills and an easier transition into the workplace.
+Their juniors also benefited through new skills and an easier transition into the workplace.

 Other organisations have used mentorship as a tool for individuals looking to move into leadership, or to try leadership on for size in a lower stakes environment.